nwdigitalradio/n7nix/kernbuild/README.md

 * Displays tools version & git branch being built
 * uses udr_defconfig file
-* modules are copied to ../modules_install
+* modules are copied to ../lib/modules
 * builds all files required to boot an RPi

+After building a kernel you need to copy the kernel image & device tree & overlay files to the boot partition and the modules to the root file system.

 #### cpy_local_kern.sh

-* Requires an SD card
+* Requires an SD card with a boot partition & root file system partitiion.

 #### cpy_remote_kern.sh